 As a small website owner and author, I’ve become quite aware of the industry push for Search Engine Optimization (SEO).
-There seems to be an entire self-feeding (and aggrandizing), Internet gig economy striving for the holy grail of the perfect SEO score in order to drive more eyeballs to their sites for ad impressions and sales.
+Unfortunately, there seems to be an entire self-feeding (and aggrandizing) Internet gig economy striving for the holy grail of the perfect SEO score to drive more eyeballs to their sites for ad impressions and sales.

 What are the Web Content Accessibility Guidelines?